WSMorrison/BricksThenMadeNow/README.md

 - Validates that zipcode is the correct format.
 - If the payment fails, the order fails and the customer sees an order failed page.

 There is also a front end functionality for logged in staff to be able to create, edit and delete Items.
-In addition to the built in Django form field validation, a handful of logic implementations had to be made to prevent issues when using the Add Item form.
+In addition to the built in Django form field validation, a handful of logic implementations had to be made to prevent issues when using the add Item form.
-- The item number must be five digits.
+- The Item number must be five digits.
 Otherwise, the number is left to the staff member's discretion.
-For example, MOC items like the 220SPJr will be numbered for "20'22'-checkdigit-'S'cooty'P'uff'Jr'" instead of the 2306534 numbered for "20'23'-checkdigit-'6534'" where 6534 was the original Lego set number for the original Beach Bandit.
+For example, MOC items like the **220SPJr** will be numbered for "20**22**-checkdigit-**S**cooty**P**uff**Jr**", not following the standard numbering conventions like the **2306534**, which numbered for "20**23**-checkdigit-**6534**" where 6534 was the original Lego set number for the original Beach Bandit.
-- Theme is selected by a choice box to prevent items not getting a theme listed.
+- Theme is selected by a choice box to prevent Items not getting a theme listed.
-- The images are not checked because items can be added without an image.
+- The images are not checked because Items can be added without an image.
 - The instructions .pdf field is checked to make sure the URL is not only a valid URL but starts with https://res.cloudinary.com/ and ends with .pdf.
 Knowing that staff is not likely to input malicious files, this is considered good enough validation to prevent errors and failures.

 The Add Sku form has some similar safeguards.
-- The related item comes from a choice box to make sure it is linked to a valid item.
+- The related Item comes from a choice box to make sure it is linked to a valid item.
 - The Sku number is limited to 5 digits, but is left to the staff member's discretion for the sake of flexibility.
 Suggestions are noted in the form.
 - The Sku type is a choice box to make sure the Sku type is valid.
-If the staff member accidentally tries to duplicate the Sku type for an item, the form is returned as invalid for adjustment.
+If the staff member accidentally tries to duplicate the Sku type for an Item, the form is returned as invalid for adjustment.

-When editing items, some additional safeguards are necessary.
+When editing Items, some additional safeguards are necessary.
-- To make sure to not cause a database issue while working, the Edit Item and Edit Sku buttons are disabled unless the cart is empty.
+- To make sure to not cause a session or database issue while working, the Edit Item and Edit Sku buttons are disabled unless the cart is empty.
 - The Edit Item form is identical to the Add Item form.
 - The Edit Sku form is slightly different.
   - The Sku Item field is not editable.